At CustomEyes, we offer a LASIK evaluations in Houston to determine whether LASIK eye surgery is a good fit for you.

 While the ophthalmologist knows the surgical procedure, the optometrist knows the patient.
 This is where “co-management” comes into play in a patient’s post-op care.
 The term may be new in the medical field, but the approach is not.

 In the transfer of patient care, good communication between the optometrist and ophthalmologist is critical.
 That’s what creates effective post-op co-management.
-The optometrist needs to monitor the patient and help the ophthalmologist ensure the long-term success of a patient’s LASIK surgery.
+The optometrist needs to monitor the patient and help the ophthalmologist ensure the long-term success of a patient’s LASIK eye surgery.
 For example, we provide various options for patients who need a LASIK evaluation.